Alley18/my_market/README.md

 State & Logic: Clean architecture separating Services (Auth, Firestore) from the UI, making the code maintainable and bug-resistant.

 💡 Challenges We Solved
-This is the part that will impress the Momstay team the most.
-Don't just say what you did; say why it was hard and how you beat it:

 1. Account Recovery & Data Integrity
 The Problem: Users often lose access to accounts or sign in on new devices.
 We needed to ensure a "Store Owner" didn't lose their shop if they switched phones.